antigenomics/tcr-annotation-methodology/README.md

 or install these packages manually.

-Download the tutorial by clicking the ``Clone or download`` button above or execute
+Download the tutorial by clicking the ``Clone or download`` button above or executing

 ```bash
 git clone https://github.com/antigenomics/sciar-tutorial-2018.git
 ```

+Then open the ``tutorial.Rmd`` in RStudio and proceed with executing the R code chunks.

 ### Materials

-The slides can be found in ``slides/slides.pdf``.
+* The slides can be found in ``slides/slides.pdf``.
 For the interactive part open the ``tutorial.Rmd`` file in RStudio.

+* The compiled tutorial results are stored in the ``tutorial.pdf``, this file contains the code, comments and plots.